vmware-archive/transport-go/plank/README.md

 and accept the self-signed certificate warning.
 You will be served a page that shows the latest stock price for VMware, Inc. Try and swap out `VMW` with another symbol of your choice to further test it out!

+If you navigate to the root at https://localhost:30080, you'll be greeted with a 404!
+This is an expected behavior, as the demo app does not serve anything at root `/`, but we will consider changing the default 404 screen to something that is informational or more appealing at least.

 > NOTE: The sample service is using a loosely gated third party API which imposes
 > a substantial limit on how many calls you can make per minute and per day in return for making
 > the service free to all.

-> NOTE: If you navigate to the root at https://localhost:30080, you'll be greeted with a 404!
-> This is an expected behavior, as the demo app does not serve anything at root `/`, but we will
-> consider changing the default 404 screen to something that is informational or more appealing at least.
+> NOTE: Plank, when started, can boot up with a nice image of a wooden plank
+> as a splash screen, but it's disabled by default because of a few reasons like unnecessarily
+> adding to the binary size and generally being a bloat to some consumers.
+If you want
+> to see it though, build your app with `--tags boot_img` custom tag.

 ## All supported flags and usages